-Chester is a very small town located in the state of New Hampshire.
-With a population of 4,874 people and just one neighborhood, Chester is the 73rd largest community in New Hampshire.
+Chester is a somewhat small town located in the state of New Hampshire.
+With a population of 5,267 people and just one neighborhood, Chester is the 72nd largest community in New Hampshire.

 Chester home prices are not only among the most expensive in New Hampshire, but Chester real estate also consistently ranks among the most expensive in America.

 Chester is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Chester is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Chester who work in sales jobs (10.87%), office and administrative support (10.81%), and architecture and engineering (9.15%).

 Also of interest is that Chester has more people living here who work in computers and math than 95% of the places in the US.

 A relatively large number of people in Chester telecommute to their jobs.
 Overall, about 14.65% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.